 When you sign up for automatic payments, the minimum payment is automatically transferred from your account to the lender’s account every month.

-The one reason that most borrowers do not sign up for automatic payments is the fear that their account may be overdrawn.
-This could happen if you had some unexpected expenses that month and your bank balance is not enough to cover your loan payment.
+One reason that many borrowers don’t sign up for auto-payments is the fear that their account may be overdrawn.
+This could happen if you had some unexpected expenses that month.
 This could result in you having to pay overdraft fees and penalties.

 However, if you can make sure to keep tabs on the balance in your account regularly, you will find that automatic payments are not just convenient they can also help lower the interest rate on your loan.
 You can get a 0.25% discount on your loan interest rate when you sign up for automatic payments.
 While this may not sound like much, it can add up to a substantial amount over the life of your loan.